Optimization-Embedded Active Multi-Fidelity Surrogate Learning for Multi-Condition Airfoil Shape Optimization: Methodology

 The low-fidelity aerodynamic evaluations are performed using XFOIL \citep{drela1989xfoil}.
 XFOIL is a standard tool for airfoil design that couples a high-order inviscid panel method with a fully interactive integral boundary-layer formulation.
 This viscous-inviscid interaction approach enables rapid prediction of lift and drag with reasonable accuracy in attached-flow conditions \citep{morgado2016xfoil,zhang2019xfoil,carreno2024experimental}.
 As with other integral boundary-layer approaches, convergence can degrade near stall or for geometries that induce strong separation; such cases are treated as invalid low-fidelity evaluations within the optimization workflow.

 High-fidelity aerodynamic simulations are performed using the open-source CFD toolbox OpenFOAM \citep{JASAK2009openfoam}.
 The incompressible transient finite-volume solver \texttt{pimpleFoam}, which utilizes the PIMPLE algorithm (a combination of PISO and SIMPLE), was employed using a first-order pseudo-transient time scheme designed for steady cases to solve the Reynolds-Averaged Navier-Stokes (RANS) equations.
-Turbulence was modeled using the $k$-$\omega$ Shear Stress Transport (SST) model \citep{menter1994two}, with boundary conditions as detailed in \autoref{tab:RANS_BC}.
+Turbulence was modeled using the $k-\omega$ Shear Stress Transport (SST) model \citep{menter1994two}, with boundary conditions as detailed in \autoref{tab:RANS_BC}.
 The computational domain spans $[-5c, 10c]$ in the streamwise direction and $[-7c, 7c]$ in the vertical direction, normalized by the airfoil chord $c=1$, and with origin at the airfoil Leading Edge (LE).
 The domain is discretized using an unstructured triangular-element grid.
 To resolve flow gradients effectively, local mesh refinement is applied in two zones: a circular region of radius $R = 1.5c$ centered at the LE, and a rectangular wake region extending across $[0, 2.3c] \times [-1.5c, 1.5c]$.
+Each RANS case was advanced in pseudo-time until the normalized residuals of all solved variables decreased below $10^{-6}$, with a maximum limit of 50,000 iterations.
+Cases reaching this limit were accepted only when the final aerodynamic-coefficient histories satisfied the prescribed stationarity and admissibility checks described in \autoref{ss:Optimization_framework}.
 To capture boundary layer effects while managing computational cost, an inflation layer with a total height of $0.0352c$ was generated around the airfoil surface.
 The first cell height was sized to yield an average non-dimensional wall distance of $y^+ \approx 40$, with a maximum of $y^+ \approx 80$.
-This resolution is consistent with the wall-functions treatment used in the RANS setup. \autoref{fig:02_mesh} illustrates the mesh topology and refinement zones described above.
+This resolution is consistent with the wall-function treatment used in the RANS setup. \autoref{fig:02_mesh} illustrates the mesh topology and refinement zones described above.

+As an a posteriori verification of the automated meshing pipeline, the final optimized geometry (presented in \autoref{s:Results}) was also inspected at both operating conditions.
+The resulting near-wall resolution remained compatible with the wall-function treatment: at $\alpha=2^\circ$, the minimum, average, and maximum values were $y^+=1.64$, $34.2$, and $72$, respectively, while at $\alpha=10^\circ$ they were $y^+=0.95$, $33$, and $76$.
+The corresponding mesh-quality diagnostics also remained within acceptable OpenFOAM limits, with a maximum aspect ratio of $2.48$, a maximum non-orthogonality of $31.1^\circ$ (average $3.82^\circ$), and a maximum skewness of $0.529$.
+Cell openness, face areas, cell volumes, face pyramids, and coupled-point consistency checks were all reported as valid.
+These diagnostics indicate that the same automated unstructured near-wall refinement strategy remained robust when applied to the most relevant optimized geometry, without requiring manual mesh repair or topology-specific intervention.